-Vehicle bodyshop owners have a requirement to control the risks and exposure to harmful substances, which falls under the COSHH Regulation 9 guidance.
+Vehicle bodyshop owners have a requirement to control the risks and exposure to harmful substances in car spray booth ovens, which fall under the COSHH Regulation 9 guidance.
 They have a responsibility to their employees and others who have access to their spray booths, paint mixing room and use of other equipment such as dust extraction systems and weld fume arms to ensure relevant guidelines are followed and their equipment is managed safely.
 With particular reference to spray booth oven equipment Process Guidance note PG6/34(b) defines how best to meet requirements, in terms of what spray booth testing should be carried out and the levels and types of filtration systems to be used are.

 Paint Spray Booth Risk Assessment According to HSE Legislation

 As part of our spray booth service and maintenance our highly skilled and qualified spray booth engineers carry out spray booth risk assessments and all necessary spray booth testing in accordance with the current legislation.
 In order to ensure filtration systems within a spray booth are working correctly, a mist clearance test (sometimes known as a smoke clearance test) should be carried out annually, measuring the time taken for a spray booth to extract all paint mist within the spray booth cabin, and the time clearly indicated on entry points to inform anyone wishing to enter the spray booth without appropriate respiratory protective equipment (RPE) the time after spraying has completed must elapse before it is safe to enter.

 Spray Booth Design Requirements Tested By Qualified Engineers